openfaas/faas-netes/chart/queue-worker/README.md

 # JetStream for OpenFaaS queue-worker

-Deploy additional, named OpenFaaS queues.

-Named queues requires OpenFaaS Enterprise.
-Please reach out to us if you're an existing OpenFaaS Pro customer and need this feature.
+Use this chart to [deploy additional queues and queue-workers](https://docs.openfaas.com/reference/async/#dedicated-queues), for functions which need to be separated out from the default queue.

+> Note: This chart requires OpenFaaS for Enterprises.
+Please [reach out to us](https://openfaas.com/pricing) to discuss upgrading your installation.

+Reasons why you may want an additional queue-worker:

+* You run workloads for your own product, and for tenants, and want to separate the two
+* You want to run some queues with different settings, such as `maxInflight` (perhaps a function has a specific amount of requests it can handle at once), `upstreamTimeout` (longer timeouts), `mode` (static/function based consumers)
+* Certain long-running invocations may "clog up" the queue and starve requests from other functions, so you want to run those separately

-## Install an additional queue
+## Install an additional queue-worker

 ```bash
 helm upgrade slow-queue openfaas/queue-worker \